saxonmahar/Padal_Game_Analytics/README.md

 # Padel Game Analytics — Shot Classification System

 I built this as part of a computer vision assignment.
-The task was to analyze padel match footage — detect the ball, players, and rackets, classify shot types, and output structured analytics.
+The task sounds straightforward — detect the ball, players, and rackets in a padel match video, classify shot types, output analytics.
+But the hard part is that padel balls are tiny (around 15 pixels wide), move fast enough to blur, and disappear behind players constantly.
+There's no pretrained model for padel, no labeled dataset, and the camera is mounted high overhead which breaks most standard assumptions about player orientation.
+So the real challenge wasn't "which model do I use" — it was figuring out how to build something meaningful with the tools available.

 I want to be upfront: this is a prototype.
 Some parts work well, some are still rough, and I know exactly where the gaps are.
 I've tried to document all of it honestly, including what I started with, what I improved, and what I'd do next.